matplotlib/matplotlib/doc/faq/howto_faq.rst

 could be outside the drawing area or transparent)?

-For the purpose here, we define empty as: "The figure does not contain any artists except it's background patch."
+For the purpose here, we define empty as: "The figure does not contain any artists except for its background patch."
 The exception for the background is necessary, because by default every figure contains a `.Rectangle` as it's background patch.
 This definition could be checked via::